corpus-christi/corpus-christi/doc/i18n-commands.md

 ### Verbose

-Most commands that alter database information have a `--verbose` flag which is set to True by default.
+Most commands that alter database information have a `--verbose/--silent` flag which is set to True by default.
 This will make the command print out the entries being modified as it processes the entries.
 To disable verbose output, use the
 `--silent` or `-s` flag.